noahnkr/portfolio-site/public/posts/logistic-regression.md

-_This post builds off the ideas and notation introuced in the following two posts:_
+_This post builds off the ideas and notation introuced in the previous two posts:_

 - [How Linear Regression Works (and Why it's the Foundation of Machine Learning)](/blog/linear-regression)
 - [From Lines to Layers: The Linear Perceptron and the Rise of Neural Networks](/blog/linear-perceptron)